 Here is how it works in more detail:

-Publishers and publishing service providers offer individualised membership programmes via the OBC.
+Publishers and publishing service providers offer individualised Supporter Programmes via the OBC.
 Each open access initiative is scrutinised before joining the OBC, will be transparent about their activities and finances, and will be re-scrutinised on an ongoing basis by the OBC team.

-The OBC issues payment requests to the supporting institution for the cost of the Supporter Programme, or Programmes, as well as a 5% fee that contributes to the OBC’s operating expenses.
+The OBC issues payment requests to the supporting institution for the cost of the Supporter Programme, as well as a 5% fee that contributes to the OBC’s operating expenses.

 Supporters receive benefits offered by publishers and publishing service providers, including annual activity and finances reports, discounts for print books, usage metrics, governance roles, catalogue records, interoperable metadata, and access to back catalogue content.

 Joining the OBC empowers supporting institutions, publishers, and publishing service providers to collaborate on a consortial funding model for open access books in which public resources are gathered from multiple institutions across the world – an extremely cost-effective method for funding open access books in which no single institution bears a disproportionate cost, and collectively, we increase and amplify a body of research that is openly available to research and learning communities worldwide.